ppizarror/pygame-menu/README.rst

 Pygame-menu is a python-pygame library for creating menus.
 It supports selectors, buttons, labels, color inputs, and text inputs, with many options to customize.

-Comprehensive documentation for the lastest version `v3+` is available at https://pygame-menu.readthedocs.io
+Comprehensive documentation for the latest version `v3+` is available at https://pygame-menu.readthedocs.io

 For pygame-menu `v2`, check out https://github.com/ppizarror/pygame-menu/blob/v2/README.md